Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

     .. image:: ./images/wCCD_tutorial_14.png
         :width: 40 %

-.. dropdown:: Workflow 2 (click here)
+.. dropdown:: Workflow 2 - Setup browser wallet connected to hosted node (click here)

     You are ready now to build the pre-MVP browser wallet from the source code.